 Shot glasses - coffee or something stronger?

-My work is handbuilt and I employ the full range of handbuilding techniques , including pinching, coiling, slab building and pressmoulding.
-As I don't use a wheel, there is a pleasing irregularity and character to the pieces and most of my work is one or two of a kind .
+My work is handbuilt employing a range of handbuilding techniques that includes pinching, coiling, slab building and pressmoulding.
+As I don't use a wheel, there is pleasing irregularity and character within the pieces.
 Some of my tableware is produced in plaster moulds of my own design and making, to allow for a degree of consistency.
 In this way, pieces can be stacked and stored easily but even within this, there are subtle variations in glaze or form between each.
-My glaze palette consists mainly of earthy, natural tones and simple neutrals, although I often leave areas of exposed clay body to highlight its inherent qualities and beauty.
+My glaze palette consists mainly of earthy, natural tones and simple neutrals, although I often leave areas of exposed clay body to highlight and celebrate its inherent qualities.

-For me, being an artist provides me with the opportunity to express and explore ideas (and ideals) that really resonate with me.
+For me, being an artist provides me with the opportunity to express and explore ideas and ideals that really resonate with me.
 My general design aesthetic is one of rustic elegance - with a contemporary edge.
 Most of my pieces are one or two of a kind.
-I particularly enjoy the way that carefully crafted objects, made with genuine enjoyment, can end up enhancing the everyday life and rituals of the user - gently lifting the spirits.
+I particularly enjoy the way that carefully crafted objects, made with genuine enjoyment, can end up enhancing the everyday life and rituals of the user.

 Ceramic Design BA (Hons) at Central St Martins College of Art and Design